About the Center

 Benefit-Cost Analyses for Security Policies

 The opening of the National September 11th Memorial and Museum in 2014 marks a new era of reflection toward enhancing homeland security regulation in the United States.
 In the context of this new era, it is necessary to consider how policy intended to reinforce homeland security is evaluated.
 V. Kerry Smith and Carol Mansfield are co-editors of a new book on U.S. homeland security policies and regulations.
-Available January 2015.
-Preview book >
+Preview book > Learn more >

 The EPA Announces New Carbon Regulations for Power Plants